 Then came reviews — we ask people to describe their experience.
 Reviews provide deeper insights into what customers think, and maybe also ideas to improve the customer experience.

 But what about brand perception?
-Asking for detailed feedback is a good start, but it only scratches the surface.
+Asking for detailed customer feedback is a good start, but it only scratches the surface.
 What they tell you directly may be very different than what they say about you in conversations with friends and colleagues.
 Without access to all of the unstructured data out there on the web, do you really know how your brand is perceived by the public at large?
 How do you understand and use perceptions and conversations to drive and convert new business?
 If you’re accidentally cherry-picking data streams, you’re ignoring other sources of truth.

 And this level of insight and understanding is critical to being found and chosen by consumers.
 Your reputation — as defined by star ratings and various review signals — determines your ranking and visibility in search.
 Businesses with higher ratings and good reviews rank higher — it’s that simple.
 So to even be found by consumers, you need a strong reputation.
 (Incidentally, this is the impetus behind our deep partnership with Google that offers many benefits to our customers, including the ability to increase lead volume and sales.)